 The Midwest has a low supply of mental health professionals.
-Less than 1% of the population in the Midwest accessed a clinical psychologist through the Better Access MBS Program; however, 6% of people in Mid West SA3 and 2% of people in Gascoyne SA3 had a GP Mental Health Treatment Plan (Australian Institute of Health and Welfare, 2020c).
+In 2020-21, less than 1% of the population in the Midwest accessed a clinical psychologist through the Better Access MBS Program; however, 6.7% of people in Mid West SA3 and 3.4% of people in Gascoyne SA3 (up from 2.3% in 2018-19) had a GP Mental Health Treatment Plan (Australian Institute of Health and Welfare, 2021d).
 These figures indicate insufficient access to rebated psychological services and a reliance on services provided by the State and not-for-profit sector.